sjwu1235/AK-adapted/README.md

 ```
 python Stage_1_scraper.py
 ```
+This stage does not require a institutional login.
+In fact, please do not try to login.

 After navigating to the journal page, manually verify that the scraper expands all the decade fields.
 This will take about 2 minutes.
 This is to ensure that all issue URLs are scraped in this stage.
 Thereafter, you can leave it undisturbed to run.
 This scraper will iterate through each issue of the journal and scrape the issue's first article URL which will be used in the stage_2_scraper.
 The output from this scraper will be saved to whatever excel file path is in the 'pivots' field of inputs.json.

 Run article scraper